nearform/leaistic/README.md

 Every created resource will be deleted, and alias switched back to their original indices

-# Run as a service
+# Run as a microservice

 Start the server
 ```console